wikimedia/wikimedia-developer-portal/README.md

 manually open the URL or use a similar URL opening script like `xdg-open`, `sensible-browser`, `x-www-browser`, or `gnome-open`.

+## Documentation

+This project's documentation is at https://wikitech.wikimedia.org/wiki/Developer_Portal.

 ## License

 Wikimedia Developer Portal code and configuration is licensed under the [GNU GPLv3+][] license.
 Textual content is licensed under the [CC-BY-SA 3.0][] license.